-Music is now an integrated aspect of the humanities.
+Music is an integrated aspect of the humanities.
 Students are exposed to a wide range of music and encouraged to broaden their perspectives.
 They listen and work with elements of music in order to understand how these elements are shared by music throughout the world.

 Applied Music is a course designed for students who have a strong desire and ability to pursue music at the post secondary level.
-The course is designed to allow 6th form students a consistent monitored daily opportunity to work on mastering their chosen instrument.
+The course is designed to allow Sixth Form students a daily opportunity to work on mastering their chosen instrument.
 It is understood that a student accepted into Applied Music intends to major or minor in music at the college level.
-The student must meet rigorous guidelines in order to qualify for acceptance into this course.
-Their growth over the course of the year is measured through private lessons and graded public performances.
+Students must meet rigorous guidelines in order to qualify for this course.
+Their growth throughout the year is measured through private lessons and graded public performances.

-Music Theory (Advanced Placement)
+Music Theory (AP)

 Studio Art I